Is ice fishing for carp worth your time?

 And yes, before you ask.
 That blog post has some skills and plenty of catches backing it’s findings.

-The Sweet Corn Still Wins
+The Sweet Corn Still Wins When Ice Fishing

-Well it did on my third effort ice fishing for carp.
+Well, it did on my third effort ice fishing for carp.
 I had finally caught a fish through the ice.

 I was feeling damn good.